Kokanee beer: Marketing

 Kokanee drinkers voted for "Glacier and Fresh" after a narrow election victory over runner up "Goat".

 In May 2012, Kokanee and Alliance Films announced that it would be producing a feature-length film for release in 2013.
 Known as The Movie Out Here, the film (which was also co-produced by Grip Limited, the agency behind some of Kokanee's recent campaigns) was promoted by Kokanee using a social media and crowdsourcing-oriented marketing campaign of its own, and serves as Labatt's first experiment with feature-length branded content.
+Kokanee also sponsored the annual Crankworx mountain biking festival in Whistler, British Columbia.

-The name
+Name

-Kokanee is also a name for landlocked Sockeye salmon.
 The beer is named after the Kokanee Glacier in the Kootenays region in which Creston is situated.

-The label
+Label

 The picture on the label consists of a mountain known as Grays Peak in Kokanee Glacier Provincial Park, British Columbia, named after Lt.
-Robert Hampton Gray, VC, RCNVR, and his brother, Flt Sgt John Balfour Gray, RCAF, both of whom were killed in World War II.
+Robert Hampton Gray, VC, RCNVR, and his brother, Flight Sergeant John Balfour Gray, RCAF, both of whom were killed in World War II.

 It shows a man or Sasquatch standing on top of one of the peaks.
 The entity is not in the pictures on Kokanee's box packaging.
-He appears only on the cans or bottles themselves, and is located in one of five various spots on bottles, and in different positions on different cans.
+He appears only on the cans or bottles themselves, and is located in one of five various spots on bottles and in different positions on different cans.